AnEvilPenguin/Attack/README.md

 Takes inspiration from L'Attaque and another similar but unnamed strategy board game.

 The game is played on a tiled board, where there are a set number of hidden peices (of varying rank and capability).
-The player will be expected to 'scout' out the pieces placed by the opposition and will need to react to chaging information.
+The player will be expected to 'scout' out the pieces placed by the opposition and will need to react to changing information.
 The game is won when a player captures the flag of the opposing player.

 ## Player Experience